 Residents say traditions like basket weaving, are in danger of being lost forever as higher taxes and poor economic opportunity threaten to eliminate the culture.

-"I’m 86 years old," says Fran Drayton.
-"Grandmother lived to be 105 so I don’t know how long I’m going to be here but I hope I don’t be here when it’s all gone.
+"I’m 86 years old," said Fran Drayton.
+"Grandmother lived to be 105 so I don’t know how long I’m going to be here but I hope I don’t be here when it’s all gone."

 Drayton’s face became somber before she spoke again.
 "I don’t wanna see it all gone.”